Johnw7789/Elektra-Auto-Checkout/README.md

 Elektra is designed to automate the process of inventory checking, purchase automation, and automated logins for various commercial and retail sites.

 ## Getting Started
-###### Checking inventory
+###### Checking stock
 If UserAgent is left empty, a user-agent will be automatically generated for you.
+PollingInterval is the delay in seconds for which a monitor will sleep after every stock check

 ```
 monitorData := elektra.AmazonMonitorData{